 Initial treatment of hydrogen sulfide exposure requires immediate removal of the victim from the contaminated area into a ventilated/fresh-air environment.
-Prehospital care providers should take hazardous materials precautions with respirator devices (self-contained breathing apparatus [SCBA]) to avoid serious exposure.
-Protected rescue personnel can measure the environmental concentration of hydrogen sulfide, providing an initial clue to the diagnosis.
+Emergency responders must take hazardous materials precautions to avoid exposure to the gas; recommendations on recognizing and responding to chemical suicides are available from Chemical Hazards Emergency Medical Management.
+Precautions include using respirator devices (self-contained breathing apparatus [SCBA]).

 In severe cases, intubation may be necessary for ventilatory support and airway protection.
 Establish intravenous (IV) access or initiate other initial supportive care as necessary.
 Search the patient's pockets for discolored copper coins, which can be an early diagnostic clue.